An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 2026

-The community marks 60 years from the original vision, a living, thriving, multi-generational community spanning four continents.
-Dimona 1: the source.
-The proof.
-A community Mastering the Art of Living.
+The community marks 50 plus years from the original vision, a living, thriving, multi-generational community spanning four continents.
+Dimona remains the source, the proof, and a community Mastering the Art of Living.

 Before the World Caught Up